 1. Dubai is not just for the idle rich

-2. Alcohol is not prohibited, but restricted
+2. Alcohol is not prohibited but restricted

 3. The city is safe by every means

-4. Solo woman traveler, go ahead
+4. Solo woman traveler, go-ahead

-6. Paradise for foodies
+6. Paradise for Foodies

 7. Shopping is expensive

-If shopping is your main aim, it is better to wait for summer surprises or Dubai shopping festival when you can find products at affordable rates.
+If shopping is your main aim, it is better to wait for summer surprises or the Dubai shopping festival when you can find products at affordable rates.
 Another good news is that gold is cheaper in Dubai as there are no additional taxes except VAT.

 8. The weekend is Friday, Saturday

-9. Respect traditions, especially in Ramadan
+9. Respect traditions, especially during Ramadan

-As you know, Islam is the official religion in UAE.
+As you know, Islam is the official religion in the UAE.
 Ramadan is the holy month for Muslims, the ninth month of the Islamic calendar observed for prayer, fasting, and alms.
-During this time, you are not supposed to eat at public places as a token of respect for Islamic traditions.
+During this time, you are not supposed to eat in public places as a token of respect for Islamic traditions.

-The hotels and all eateries at shopping malls and other places will be closed.
+The hotels and eateries at shopping malls and other places will be closed.
 However, everything will be live in the evening.
-So, prefer to go out in the evenings unless you are ready to starve.
+So, I prefer to go out in the evenings unless you are ready to starve.

 10. Know the weather in Dubai